opensearch-project/project-website/_posts/2026-01-15-experimental-features.md

 **Go play!**

-There’s a lot of innovation happening here at OpenSearch to improve all of your search, analytics, and observability needs.
-Your feedback on what is working and what is invaluable.
+The OpenSearch Project continually innovates in order to meet your search, analytics, and observability needs.
+Your feedback is invaluable to this process, so feel free to share it on our [community forum](https://forum.opensearch.org/) or connect with other OpenSearch users on the project’s [Slack instance](https://opensearch.org/slack/).